Searching for

 • the repopulation of ancient theaters in Rome and Seville

-• the fortifications of York, Lucca, Siena, St. Paul de Vence, Avignon, Carcassone
+• the fortifications of York, Lucca, Siena, Saint Paul de Vence, Avignon, Carcassonne

 • the dykes and seawalls of the Netherlands